This post was last updated on October 1st, 2020 at 06:16 pm

 So how is this done?

 The technique that we’re referring to is called “suppression” and it’s extremely effective in situations like this.
 The reason for that is 99% of the people that use a search engine never make it to the second page.
 If you can bump sites like Spokeo into that area then you’re going to drastically reduce the number of eyes on your listing.

 With so many other similar companies in existence, it would become very time-consuming to monitor and opt out of each and every one of them indefinitely (that really sounds like a nightmare).
 If you control your search results this gives you the luxury of not being stuck on this hamster wheel.

 Spokeo is an online database that aggregates information about people from multiple sources elsewhere on the web so users can easily find this sort of data in one place.
 It’s not the first site to do this actually.
 There are hundreds of them out there that all pull from very similar sources of data.

 You have some that are general people searching sites like Whitepages, and you have others that specialize in certain types of information like OkCaller.
 These are just a couple of the more popular ones, there are dozens of new sites just like Spokeo being created each day!

 How does it get your information?

 This is one of the areas about Spokeo that many people don’t understand.
-Because of this they become nervous and sometime assume that the site is getting access to their information in ways that are not ethical or legal.
+Because of this, they become nervous and sometimes assume that the site is getting access to their information in ways that are not ethical or legal.